How to better organize your life

 It’s not easy to shop consciously in the consumerist society we live in.
 We’re constantly bombarded by all the new things we need and must have.

 Before you buy something, ask yourself: Can I truly afford this?
-Would I still want it if it wasn’t on sale?
-Do I have space in my home for it?
+Would I still wish for it if it wasn’t on sale?
 How often will I use it?
 Will I still use it in 5 years?
 Do I already own something similar?

 Clean a little bit every day